react-declarative/react-declarative/docs/auto/interfaces/TObserver.md

 Merges the provided observer with another observer of type T, returning a new observer that emits values of type `Data &vert; T`.
-Merges the provided observer with another observer of type T, returning a new observer that emits values of type `Data | T`.

 ### tap